pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/ecosystem/mintingBonusesExplained.md

 _Mint Time Bonus:_

-The maximum Mint bonus you can achieve for starting a mint is 3x.
+The maximum Mint bonus you can achieve for starting a validator is 3x.
 Once you have reached 3x Time Bonus, every time you Mint FLUX, you generate 3x the amount.

-**3x Time Bonus**: After you leave a mint started for at least 24 hours, you will start receiving a small mint multiplier every 15 seconds.
-This lasts for 28 days after which you gain a **permanent** (until you stop your mint) 3x bonus to your FLUX mints.
+**3x Time Bonus**: After you leave a validator started for at least 24 hours, you will start receiving a small mint multiplier every 15 seconds.
+This lasts for 28 days after which you gain a **permanent** (until you stop your validator) 3x bonus to your FLUX validator.

 _FLUX Burn Multiplier:_